GOVINDDIXIT/Lucid/README.md

 # Lucid

-A Wallpaper App with some awesome wallpapers
-Made using Flutter framework and dart language
+A Wallpaper App with some awesome wallpapers and firebase datebase as backend made using Flutter framework and dart language

 # Screenshots
 <table>